vbajpai/nfql/engine/README.md

 first prototype implementation, `Flowy`. `F (v2)` takes the flow-query in a `JSON` format and reads in the trace files in memory for efficient processing.
 The `JSON` query itself can be generated using a `Python` script.
-A new query can quickly be prepared by adapting to one of the example scripts provided in the package.
+A new query and its corresponding unit test can quickly be prepared by adapting to one of the respective `example/` and `tests/` scripts provided in the package.

 It is foreseen that in the future, the flowy query format previously used by `Flowy` will be given to its validator module that will syntactically